ISL: Chhetri’s cheeky goal, KBFC’s crazy walkout – how an incredible night unfolded in Bengaluru

-For 90 minutes, the 20,000-odd people at the Sree Kanteerava stadium in Bengaluru hoped something, anything, would happen on the pitch.
+For 90 minutes, the 20,000-odd people at the Sree Kanteerava Stadium in Bengaluru hoped something, anything, would happen on the pitch.
 The Indian Super League playoff match between Bengaluru FC and Kerala Blasters had all the makings of a drab 0-0 played over two long hours before penalty shootouts would decide the winner.

 And just like that, the match burst into chaos.

 It was the 96th minute.
 Bengaluru FC won a free-kick in a promising position.
-Even as the Blasters players went about setting up the wall, Sunil Chhetri chipped the ball over Blasters goalkeeper Prabhsukhan Gill, who had come off his line to give instructions to his wall.
+As the Blasters players went about setting up the wall, Sunil Chhetri chipped the ball over Blasters goalkeeper Prabhsukhan Gill, who had come off his line to give instructions to his wall.

 The ball sailed into the empty goal and Chhetri turned towards the West Block Blues, arms raised wide.
 It was a cheeky goal, but one which football fans have seen many times before.
 Referee Crystal John duly gave the goal.